 Minerals and product buildup dim your color.
 Clarifying brightens tone by clearing out residues.
 That said, clarifying shampoos in general take some color along with the minerals and impurities.
 If you just colored your hair a vivid hue, got corrective color, or went from blonde to dark, we would not recommend clarifying your hair unless directed by your stylist to do so (she or he may recommend using it just before you come in for a new color service, for instance).

-If you are looking for a shampoo for color treated hair, your best bet would be Rinzu® COLOR shampoo which is specifically formulated to cleanse well while retaining your hair color.
+If you are looking for a shampoo for color-treated hair, your best bet would be Rinzu® COLOR shampoo which is specifically formulated to cleanse well while retaining your hair color.

-Should I use clarifying shampoo on blonde hair?
+Can I use clarifying shampoo on blonde hair?

 Yes, though we have some specific recommendations: Since they are not attached to your head, hair extensions do not have sebum (the natural oil from your scalp) traveling down the hair shaft to moisturize it.
 Here is how we use clarifying shampoo on extensions:

 - Prior to installation, shampoo with CLARIFY to clean the hair and provide a strong bond.